Right to Acquire Mortgages Explained

 Once you’ve checked you’re eligible for Right to Acquire, your next step should be to find a mortgage broker with experience helping people arrange home loans using the scheme.

-Using our free broker-matching service you can speak to an advisor who specialises in this area by simply making an enquiry online.
+Using our broker-matching service you can speak to an advisor who specialises in this area by simply making an enquiry online.

 They’ll be able to help with:

-If your landlord agrees to sell the property (they can refuse or offer you a different property) they will tell you how much they want to sell it for.
+If your landlord agrees to sell the property (they can refuse or offer you a different property), they will tell you how much they want to sell it for.
 At this stage, you can either accept or ask for an independent valuation if you think it’s too high.
-Then you can either decline or accept and move forward with the process.
+Then, you can either decline or accept and move forward with the process.

 A mortgage broker who has experience arranging these types of home loans will be able to help you complete this application form to ensure this stage goes as smoothly as possible.